 6. Inform the student of limitations and how long the session will last (usually 30-60 minutes).

-7. Allow the student to choose materials.
+7. Allow the student to choose the materials with which to play.
 Do not suggest materials or activities.
-If the student wishes to leave before the session ends, that is allowed.
-However, the student is not allowed to return that day.
+If the youngster wishes to leave before the session ends, that is allowed.
+However, in most cases the student is not allowed to return that day.
 He is informed of the time of the next scheduled session.

 10. Upon reaching the time limit, inform the student in a manner similar to the following: "Our time is up for today.
 We'll have to stop now and put the toys back where we found them."
-The student is not allowed to continue playing.
+The student is not allowed to continue playing if you deem that s/he must return to other activities.

 11. Inform the student as to when the next session will be held.